ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

     ]
 )
 ```
-Now open your terminal (make sure you are cd into the project) and run `vapor build --mysql` and after that `vapor xcode --mysql`, this will make sure everything is compiled correctly with Vapor and linked with MySQL on your local machine.
+Now open your terminal (make sure you are cd into the project) and run `vapor xcode --mysql`, this will make sure everything is compiled correctly with Vapor and linked with MySQL on your local machine.

 You should now be able to see some of the new dependencies in the `Dependencies` folder in your project.
 (MySQL, VaporMySQL, FluentMySQL etc).

-### 2. Setting up the DropLet to support the provider
+### 2. Setting up the Droplet to support the provider

-Now open your main.swift file and add the following lines of code:
+Now open your `main.swift` file and add the following lines of code:

 ```swift
 ...